 This work was supported by ERC-STG-2015-680242.

-The authors also acknowledge the support of the Technion Integrated Cancer Center (TICC); the Russell Berrie Nanotechnology Institute; the Lorry I. Lokey Interdisciplinary Center for Life Sciences & Engineering; the Israel Ministry of Economy for a Kamin Grant (52752); the Israel Ministry of Science Technology and Space – Office of the Chief Scientist (3-11878); the Israel Science Foundation (1778/13, 1421/17); the Israel Cancer Association (2015-0116); the German-Israeli Foundation for Scientific Research and Development for a GIF Young grant (I-2328-1139.10/2012); the European Union FP-7 IRG Program for a Career Integration Grant (908049); the Phospholipid Research Center Grant; a Mallat Family Foundation Grant; and the Unger Family Foundation.
+The authors also acknowledge the support of the Technion Integrated Cancer Center (TICC); the Russell Berrie Nanotechnology Institute; the Lorry I. Lokey Interdisciplinary Center for Life Sciences & Engineering; the Israel Ministry of Economy for a Kamin Grant (52752); the Israel Ministry of Science Technology and Space – Office of the Chief Scientist (3-11878); the Israel Science Foundation (1778/13, 1421/17); the Israel Cancer Association (2015-0116); the German-Israeli Foundation for Scientific Research and Development for a GIF Young grant (I-2328-1139.10/2012); the European Union FP-7 IRG Program for a Career Integration Grant (908049); the Phospholipid Research Center Grant; a Rosenblatt Foundation for cancer research, a Mallat Family Foundation Grant; and the Unger Family Foundation.
 A. Schroeder acknowledges Alon and Taub Fellowships.
 O. Adir acknowledges the Sherman and Gutwirth fellowships.
 G. Chen acknowledges the Sherman Fellowship.
 N. Krinsky acknowledges the Baroness Ariane de Rothschild Women Doctoral Program from the Rothschild Caesarea Foundation.

 DISCLOSURES: